 This blog is where the couple Trish and Justin post their stories about failure, loss, and transformation as individuals and as a couple towards having a healthy marriage and family.
 There many inspiring posts here that will give encouragements to couples who are going through certain problems.

 This is a website by Jamal and Natasha Miller.
 This is where they share their marriage journey with everyone.
 They aim to help in increasing the marriage rate and decrease the divorce rate in the world by spreading encouragements to singles, engaged partners, and newly married couples.

-The blog posts in this website is owned by best friends Sarah and Daniel who married each other in 2009.
-Their posts contain their experiences as married couple.
+The blog posts on this website are owned by best friends Sarah and Daniel who married each other in 2009.
+Their posts contain their experiences as a married couple.
 It also includes some stories about their journey as parents.
 Their stories can give you motivation on how to enjoy life with your own family.

 Reading other people’s journey in saving their relationships are truly encouraging.
 It’s also good to know that some people are a concern with others and are willing to help them go through the difficulties in their marriage.
 These are just some of the many blogs and resources you can find online.